git-clone-abhinav/To-Do/README.md

 - [ ] **RF Alarm** - `Order a RF Module for Raspberry Pi and study my Doorbell` - Out of the blue one idea came to my head that my doorbell operates wirelessly, read its manual and found out that it operates on Radio Freqencies.
 I remembered one guy made a radio broadcasting station on youtube, and I too did it, was easy enough.
 So if I could somehow get the frequency in which the doorbell operates I could maybe replicate.
 On a bit of research, I think that I'll be buying a RF Module for my Raspberry-Pi and will be reading the frequency and then emmiting the same in order to ring the doorbell.

-- [ ] **Newsletter** - `Order a RF Module for Raspberry Pi and study my Doorbell` - 'General Observation' while visiting good websites, I often came across these "Newsletter" thingy and though why can't my club [Pichavaram Coding Club](https://codingclub.pichavaram.in) or [Bibliophiles](https://bibliophiles.pichavaram.in) have their own custom Newsletter as well.
+- [ ] **Newsletter** - `Make a Newsletter, for Club purposes` - 'General Observation' while visiting good websites, I often came across these "Newsletter" thingy and though why can't my club [Pichavaram Coding Club](https://codingclub.pichavaram.in) or [Bibliophiles](https://bibliophiles.pichavaram.in) have their own custom Newsletter as well.
 Whe thinking for the mechanisms, one possible mechanism that cam to my head was.
  >-  Add a subscribe button to both webistes and save user's email into my API
  >-  Then use our [Custom Mail Portal](https://portal.pichavaram.in) to send bulk emails.